-In recent times, the City of London has been a target for riot and protest.
-It has been subjected to violence by those who believe it spawns inequality.
-But this is the latest phase in a history of riot and revolt which has made the ancient City of London a truly unquiet city.
+In recent times, the City of London has been subjected to violence by those who believe it spawns inequality.
+But this is the latest phase in a history of direct action which has made the ancient City of London a truly unquiet city.

 Details – The Unquiet City